cwsimmons/esdi_emulator/Readme.md

 * Deserializing commands received over the ESDI serial command interface and serializing responses.
 * Keeping track of the rotation of the disk, generating index and sector pulses when appropriate.
 * Serializing read data and sending it to the controller.
-* Deserializing write data from the controller and muxing it with read data in accordance with the write gate signal.
+* Deserializing write data from the controller and muxing it with loopbacked read data in accordance with the write gate signal.
 * Using DMA to read and write sectors to DDR memory.

 The processor is responsible for the following: